 Name of country

-List drawn up by

 Date

 NAME OF PROPERTY() GEOGRAPHICAL LOCATION

 DESCRIPTION

-ESCRIPTION
+OLSCIIF HON

-TANDING UNIVERSAL VALUE"
+- Criteria met: TANDING UNIVERSAL VALUET

-Criteria met :
+- Citteria mer :

-Assurances of authenticity or integrity ;
+- Assurances of authenticity or integrity :

-Comparison with other similar propertie es :
+Comparison with other similar propertie ae.

+Samparigati with other simmer properties ia.

-Please present, if possible, in the he order to be perioded
+Please present, if possible, in the order to be nominated.